openhab/openhab-docs/10_users_manual/40_working_with_openhab_2/90_others_tools_of_habmin/other_tools_of_habmin.md

 In the left menu, click on *Tools*, *Z-Wave network viewer*.

-The viewer display a graph of the network.
+The viewer displays a graph of the network.
 You can have information about the node by clicking on it.

 ![](images/network-viewer.png)